 Entry Form and Information Leaflet

-A class number followed by the letter S indicates that the bus will be used on the free bus services.
+A class number followed by the letter S indicates that the bus was used on the free bus services.

-A class number followed by the letter R indicates that the bus will be available for use on the free bus services as cover for vehicles that are not available on the day.
+A class number followed by the letter R indicates that the bus was available for use on the free bus services as cover for vehicles that were not available on the day.